Non Toxic Printmaking Courses

 I don’t have a calendar of workshops as such but arrange courses when people approach me, either individually or as a group – that way times and dates can be organised to suit.
 When someone commits to certain dates and fees I then, with their permission, open the course up to others who’ve shown an interest.

-A one to one workshop is $390.00 NZ per day but costs are adjusted according to numbers so if there are 3 or more it’s $130.00 NZ per person per day and includes all materials
+A one to one workshop is $390.00 NZ per day.
+For groups costs are adjusted according to numbers.
+For two people it is $195.00 per person day for 3 or more it’s $120.00 NZ per person per day.
+Course fee includes all materials

 The best way to be kept informed about up-coming workshops is to join our Art at Wharepuke mailing list.